Goldicott: Depree family

 Goldicott was Brisbane's first poured concrete house, constructed in the monolithic, or one stone, process, using Depree's patented system of movable formwork and apparently built to his design.
 Contractors Rose and James were employing the technique for the first time.

 In July 1885, this unique method of housing construction warranted an article in the Brisbane Courier.
 The house was described as a substantial residence, measuring 50 by 50 ft with 10 ft wide verandahs all around, and walls 15 ft high.
 All the walls and footings were constructed of concrete, the outer walls being 9 in thick, and the inner walls 6 in.
 The floors and roof were of timber, the latter being clad in slates.
 The stone used in the concrete mix came from the site, and was described as a kind of greenstone, strongly impregnated with quartz.
 The article listed several advantages of building in concrete (presumably supplied by Depree): construction was marginally cheaper than brick; concrete was superior to brick in imperviousness to heat, damp and sound; little skilled labour was required for the construction; stone or gravel for the concrete mix could be obtained on site; and concrete was white-ant resistant.

 Despite the press coverage, concrete housing did not capture popular imagination in the 1880s.
 Goldicott was erected just as Queensland was entering the most significant economic boom of the 19th century, when the new middle class could afford housing built of brick and stone, the traditional symbols of wealth and prestige.
 No other concrete houses of this period have been recorded in this State, and Goldicott remains important as an early Queensland experiment in concrete housing.
 The place may also be significant on a national level.

 The Depree family resided at Goldicott from 1885 until 1890, when Charles Depree's failing health precipitated their return to England.
 He died there in August 1893, and although the family did not return to Queensland, Goldicott remained their property until 1902.

 Following the Deprees' departure, Goldicott was let to Surveyor-General A McDowall, and then to William Lees.
-It remained vacant for some years in the mid-1890s, but by 1897 was occupied by contractor John McCormick, whose firm John McCormick & Son had erected the second Albert Railway Bridge at Indooroopilly in 1893-94, and won the contract for the ironwork on the second permanent Victoria Bridge, erected 1896-97.
+It remained vacant for some years in the mid-1890s, but by 1897 was occupied by contractor John McCormick, whose firm John McCormick & Son had erected the second Albert Railway Bridge at Indooroopilly in 1893–94, and won the contract for the ironwork on the second permanent Victoria Bridge, erected 1896–97.

+Sisters of Mercy

 In May 1902, the Goldicott Estate was subdivided and offered for auction, at which time the whole of the property, including the unfurnished house, was purchased by the Sisters of Mercy.
 The Sisters were to staff a new parish school to be established in nearby Holland Street, Toowong, and were seeking conveniently located accommodation.
 They took up residence in Goldicott, which was renamed Mount St Mary's Convent, in 1903.
 At this time the front room at the northeast corner of the house (probably formerly a bedroom), was converted into a chapel.